mass0n30/Retro-gaming-catalog/README.md

 I plan to cache a catalog of games storing lots of the more popular, upon user search if game not in db hit IGDB API for request.
 Cover images and screenshots

+to do:
+- double check prisma schema and igdb docs for fetches
+- set original release console within update platforms function
+- convert dates and pixels?

 pseudo: